ichthyop/ichthyop/doc/developer/tracker.md

 # Adding output variable

-When including new processes to Ichthyop (cf. {numref}`new_action`), the storage of additional variable may be required.
+When including new processes to Ichthyop (cf. {numref}`new-action`), the storage of additional variable may be required.
 For instance, in the growth processes  (see {numref}`growth-proc`), in which particle length is a state variable, it is necessary to save length in the output NetCDF file.
 This is done by creating a new Java class associated with a property file.